govfresh/govfresh.github.io/_thoughts/2022-07-28-retrospecting-agl.md

 During that time, a collective decision was made to move AGL into a formal nonprofit.
 It held a few government-industry events and other activities, and then eventually re-branded and transformed into what is now Technologists for Public Good.
 I’m not familiar with how all of that unfolded.
 There are others that can better detail the history and decision-making behind AGL 2.0 and TPG, as well as its current operations.

 From afar, much of the inspiration for starting AGL seems to have been lost in transition.
-It appears to be more of a traditional organization, but I’d love to see it get back to some of its AGL roots.
+It appears to now be more of a traditional organization, but I’d love to see it get back to some of its AGL roots.

 (Note: Technologists for Public Good is now hiring for its first executive director, and I encourage you to [apply](https://technologists-for-the-public-good.breezy.hr/p/0826423c463d).)